barefootwriter/KPU/IDEA/mentorship/program.md

 * Experiential learning.
 * Regular courses plus independent study, learning communities, courses from elsewhere, etc.

-ach skill has a number of lessons (up to about 8).
+Each skill has a number of lessons (up to about 8).
 Competency is earned by learning a baseline number of lessons.
 Master is achieved by learning more.
 The workflow is competency, partial mastery, full mastery.

 See http://www.insidehighered.com/sites/default/server_files/files/Competency%20Transcript%20Draft%20v12.pdf